+Date: February 26, 2015

-Date: February 20, 2014 /s/ Wendy L. Simpson Wendy L. Simpson Chairman, Chief Executive Officer and President Date: February 20, 2014 /s/ Pamela Shelley-Kessler Pamela Shelley-Kessler Executive Vice President, Chief Financial Officer and Corporate Secretary This contification is not dearned filed . with the Securities and Evolution Commission and is not to be
+/s/ WENDY L. SIMPSON Wendy L. Simpson Chairman, Chief Executive Officer and President /s/ PAMELA KESSLER Pamela Kessler Executive Vice President, Chief Financial Officer and Corporate Secretary

 This certification is not deemed filed with the Securities and Exchange Commission and is not to be incorporated by reference into any filing of the Company under the Securities Act of 1933 or the Securities Act of 1934 (whether made before or after the date of the Report), irrespective of any general incorporation language contained in such filing.